Why should I hire a rear-end accident lawyer?

 Recovering Compensation for Whiplash After a Rear-End Accident

 Within the United States, over 20 percent of annual motor vehicle accidents occur when one driver rear-ends another.
-The Department of Transportation reports that rear-end accidents account for around 4.7 percent of motor vehicle crash deaths in the U.S. In addition to serious accidents that are reported to police, in excess of 1.7 million rear-end collisions likely occur but go unreported annually.
+The Department of Transportation reports that rear-end accidents account for around 4.7 percent of motor vehicle crash deaths in the U.S. Springfield MO traffic accidents, like those in other parts of the country, can range from minor to severe.
+In addition to serious accidents that are reported to police, in excess of 1.7 million rear-end collisions likely occur but go unreported annually.

 Many of these rear-end accidents lead to whiplash, which is considered a type of soft-tissue injury.
 Vehicles do not need to move fast in order for whiplash to happen.
 According to a report from the University of Connecticut, many whiplash injuries occur in low-speed rear-end accidents involving two vehicles that are both traveling at 15 MPH or less.